renatoathaydes/wasmin/README.md

 array(<type>)[(<size>)]
 ```

-If the size is omitted, it means the array can be of any size
+If the size is omitted, it means the array can be of any size,
-(but if it is initialized with a literal, its size will be that of the literal value).
+but if it is initialized with a literal, its size will be that of the literal value.

 For example: